capooti/foss4g_2017_geonode_solr/docs/05_pycsw.md

 * Operations metadata (one for each supported operation)
 * Filter capabilities

-You can change the metadata of the pycsw server (service identification and provider sections) of your GeoNode instance by editing the */workshop/geonode/geonode/local_settings.py* file.
+As with many other GeoNode settings, you can change the metadata of the pycsw server (service identification and provider sections) of your GeoNode instance by editing the */workshop/geonode/geonode/local_settings.py* file.
 Open that file (or create it if you still have not), and add the following information, changing the settings to your needs:

 ```python
 # pycsw settings